-- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest x-ray - Placement scores (ACT/SAT/COMPASS) - · Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - Complete Home of Record Address - Deposit of \$8,000
+- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest x-ray - Placement scores (ACT/SAT/COMPASS) - Notarized copy of high school diploma in English - · Official copies of all college transcripts of other colleges/universities attended - Complete Home of Record Address - Deposit of \$8,000 - All items must be complete before meeting with the registrar

-For International students transferring from other institutions, requirements include:
+For international students transferring from other institutions, requirements include:

-- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest xrav. - Placement scores (ACT/SAT/COMPASS) - Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - · Complete Home of Record Address - Copy of current I-20 - Copy of current I-94 - Agreement of understanding that all tuition and feesmust be paid at the time of registration.
+- Application for Admission - Proof of a minimum English Proficiency (i.e. TOEFL, IELTS, etc.) - Proof of immunization (2 separate immunizations for Measles, Mumps, Rubella) - Proof of current negative TB tine test or clear tuberculosis chest x- ray - Placement scores (ACT/SAT/COMPASS) - Notarized copy of high school diploma in English - Official copies of all college transcripts of other colleges/universities attended - Complete Home of Record Address - Copy of current I-20 - Copy of current I-94 - Agreement of understanding that all tuition and fees must be paid at the time of registration.

-The application and all supporting documentation must be received in the Office of Admissions/Registrar at least 6 weeks prior to the desired enrollment date.
+The application and all supporting documentation must be received in the Office of Enrollment Services/Registrar at least 6 weeks prior to the desired enrollment date.
 There are no university funds available for financial aid to international students.

-\Complete details of special admissions and enrollment procedures are available from the Director of Admissions/Registrar.
+Complete details of special admissions and enrollment procedures are available from the Dean of Admissions/ Registrar.

-PUBLIC INFORMATION AND FERPA
+PUBLIC INFORMATION AND FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACTS (FERPA)

 The information contained in student records is generally regarded as private and confidential.
 Public information is an exception and is given to any inquirer unless the student requests nondisclosure for the enrollment period.
 Public information includes the following data: full or part-time status, classification (freshman, sophomore, etc.), degrees, date degrees were conferred, terms enrolled, name, picture, address, and telephone number.
-At the time students register for courses, they may notify the Director of Admissions/ Registrar in writing that public information relating to them may not be released.
+At the time students register for courses, they may notify the Dean of Admissions/ Registrar in writing that public information relating to them may not be released.
 Restricting the release of public information directly affects publications, programs, and news releases concerning student activities, honors, and awards.
-The appropriate form is available in the Admissions/Registrar office.
+The appropriate form is available in the Enrollment Services/Registrar office.